clevegomes/addressAPI/Readme.md

 Advantages of this REST API Architecture
 -----------------------------------------

 1. Adding a new endpoint is very easy.
-Just create a controller with the endpoint name by implementing the Controller Interface (endpoint : address ,Controller : AddressController).You will get all the required methods (index,store,update,delete).Write your code in these methods.
+Just create a controller with the endpoint name by implementing the Controller Interface (endpoint : address ,Controller : AddressController).You will get all the required methods (index,store,update,destroy).Write your code in these methods.

 2. All DB operations are done in the models.
 Therefor in future if there is requirement to change the Database .Just change the Models.Controllers and your business logic wont be effected.